-Capital Gains Investment Incentives: Capital gains on funds invested in qualified Wisconsin businesses are completely exempt from the capital gains tax after the investment has been held for five years.
-Capital gains on existing investments which are sold in order to generate funds for investments in qualified Wisconsin businesses are deferred so that they are not taxed at the time they are invested in the Wisconsin businesses.
+Capital Gains Investment Incentives: Individuals may exclude from their taxable income the amount of capital gain derived from their sale of a qualified Wisconsin business.
+Funds invested in qualified Wisconsin businesses must have been held for five years.
+Capital gains on the sale of other investments which are reinvested in qualified Wisconsin businesses are deferred so that they are not taxed at the time they are invested in the Wisconsin businesses.

 Enterprise Zone Tax Credit: Refundable tax credits for new and expanding businesses that can be earned based on job creation, job retention, training, investment and Wisconsin supply chain expenditures.

-Historic Preservation Tax Credit: State income tax credit for 20% of the qualified rehabilitation expenditures for eligible buildings.
+Historic Preservation Tax Credit: Provides transferable income tax credits of 20% to eligible entities rehabilitating certified historic buildings.

-Manufacturing & Agriculture Credit: Available to individuals and entities for taxable years that begin on or after January 1, 2013, for manufacturing and agricultural activities in Wisconsin.
+Manufacturing & Agriculture Credit: A credit is available for individuals and business entities that have manufacturing and agricultural activities in Wisconsin.
 The credit is a percentage of “eligible qualified production activities income.”
-The credit is calculated by multiplying eligible qualified production activities income by one of the following percentages.
+The credit is 7.5% of eligible qualified production activities income.

 For individuals, the credit is limited to the amount of income tax paid on the income from which the credit is based.
 For a corporation, eligible qualified production activities income is the lesser of: